endlesspint8/endlesspint8.github.io/testing/2019-08-02-re-seen-by-us-bar-reviews.md

 <img src="/gallery/2019/reseen/24mo_wgt_avg_active_samp.png" alt="24mo_wgt_avg_active_samp" align="middle" width="100%" /><br />
 <sub>Data Source: <a href="https://www.tripadvisor.com/" target="_blank">TripAdvisor</a> (<i>Accessed: 26 Jun 2019</i>) </sub>

-Thus at minimum we are left with three ways of viewing bar appraisals: a simple rating average;  a time-discounted rating, with accompanying times series to visualize to changes; and the latter with the added wrinkle of suspending ratings in the absence of engagement.
-The question of which of these is the most informative relies on what one is looking for.
-[FN: two CV charts] Keeping in mind that all models are wrong but some are useful.
+Thus at minimum we are left with three ways of viewing bar appraisals: a simple rating average;  a time-discounted rating, with accompanying time series to visualize changes; and the latter with the added wrinkle of suspending ratings in the absence of engagement.
+The question of which of these is the most informative relies on what one is looking for.<sup id="a1">[1](#f1)</sup>  Keeping in mind that all models are wrong but some are useful.

 <img src="/gallery/2019/reseen/ratings_tbl.png" alt="ratings_tbl" align="middle" width="65%" /><br />
 <sub>Data Source: <a href="https://www.tripadvisor.com/" target="_blank">TripAdvisor</a> (<i>Accessed: 26 Jun 2019</i>) </sub>

-Salvage something for the conclusion:
-Process and becoming; different vehicles, the same narrative – hero of 1000 faces: go to the wild, learn, come back, venture, close – assorted media: fairy tales, movies, video games, all coming to a conclusive end; no such thing until the end; always moving, always changing, ever influx; snapshots are informative as well as misinformative, dangerous to chase an image – a frozen representation of desire, which itself constantly changes; chasing shadows, of course never fulfilled when grasped, grasping at air; life is not fixicity and stasis can only mean death; even prominent goods are not guaranteed to meet expectations, as both production methods and tastes change

-There is a whole lot going on there, we will tackle just a few of them and only superficially at that.
-What is to be hinted at: flow, process, becoming.
-[THEME]

 ---